vistimi/infrastructure-modules/modules/components/ec2-single/README.md

-- use userdata to setup the project vs Dockerfile
-- docker with s3 env file ??
+- userdata to pull docker image, and s3 secret env file
+- ping manually the instance
+- rest server fastapi with healthcheck and shutdown path, and training check and inference check and train check, ws
+- bucket for checkpoint and weights